4383/debug/sections/python/eventlet.md

 so to see what happens under the hood of Eventlet, especially with greenthreads, we have to observe what greenlet is doing.

+The Greenlet documentation says:

+> The “greenlet” package is a spin-off of Stackless, a version of CPython that supports micro-threads called “tasklets”.
+Tasklets run pseudo-concurrently (typically in a single or a few OS-level threads) and are synchronized with data exchanges on “channels”.

-Greenlets are provided as a C extension module for the regular unmodified interpreter.
+> Greenlets are provided as a C extension module for the regular unmodified Python interpreter.

+In this case various elf tools can help us to observe specific parts of Greenlet.
+These will help us to implement our own bcc user-space probs.

+First what are the shared libraries used by Greenlet:
 ```shell
 $ ldd .tox/py312-asyncio/lib/python3.12/site-packages/greenlet/_greenlet.cpython-312-x86_64-linux-gnu.so
         linux-vdso.so.1 (0x00007ffc2936a000)